The Cycle Most Couples Don’t Realize They’re Stuck In (And How To Break It!)

 When you feel triggered, your instinct may be to protect yourself.
 Moving into a place of curiosity is the solution here.

-Try asking your partner: “Can you help me understand what you mean?” or “What’s this issue making you feel?”
+Try asking your partner: “Can you help me understand what you mean?” or “what is it about this particular issue that bothers you the most?”

 You don’t need to agree for this step to work, you simply need to create space so you can fully understand your partner.